EU makes appeal to US: let’s avoid another tariff war

 BRUSSELS (AP) — The European Union made a last-ditch appeal Wednesday to U.S. President Donald Trump to avoid any tit-for-tat tariff war as the global trade governing body prepares to issue a ruling that could allow him to impose billions in duties on EU produce.

-The World Trade Organization ruled in May that Europe illegally subsidized planemaker Airbus, hurting U.S. competitor Boeing.
-The EU won a similar WTO case accusing the U.S. of illegally subsidizing Boeing, but a ruling allowing possible retaliation is still months off.
+The World Trade Organization said in May last year that Europe illegally subsidized planemaker Airbus, hurting U.S. competitor Boeing.
+It is due to rule Wednesday how much the Trump administration can seek in compensation in the form of new tariffs against the EU.

-The ruling would give the Trump administration the legal right to impose countermeasures on the EU in the form of tariffs.
 The EU products that could be targeted include wine, cheese and olives, which are produced in many countries involved in the Airbus consortium.

-The EU would have a similar right to compensate through tariffs when its own ruling comes through, but said it hopes to not have to resort to that.
+The EU won a similar WTO case accusing the U.S. of illegally subsidizing Boeing, but a ruling allowing possible retaliation is still months off.

 “We should avoid imposing tariffs on one another.
 This would be damaging to our economies, to global trade and the broader aircraft industry,” European Commission spokeswoman Mina Andreeva said.